-Patrice Derrington [Holliday Associate Professor/Director - Real Estate Development Program at Columbia GSAPP] and Erik Ghenoiu [Head of Research, Faculty Director of the Urban Pasts and Futures Lab, and faculty member in History and Theory at SCI-Arc] discuss real estate and housing, considering the history of real estate development and the current challenges related to producing more equitable housing in today’s cities.
+Patrice Derrington [Holliday Associate Professor/Director - Real Estate Development Program at Columbia GSAPP] and Erik Ghenoiu [Head of Research, Faculty Director of the Urban Pasts and Futures Lab with generous support of the W. M. Keck Foundation), and faculty member in History and Theory at SCI-Arc] discuss real estate and housing, considering the history of real estate development and the current challenges related to producing more equitable housing in today’s cities.
 Derrington talks about the origins of real estate development in the 17th century with Covent Garden in London.
 Derrington reflects on how her students’ work strives for urban equality by considering social and community needs.
 She also emphasizes the significance of the user’s concept of economic value with respect to the spaces they inhabit.
 Ghenoiu raises the possibility of technology disrupting existing capital models and stresses the importance of rethinking how economic decisions are made regarding housing.
 Ghenoiu and Derrington also discuss the Accessory Dwelling Unit ordinance as a productive model for bringing together technology, grass roots initiatives and policy in transforming the built environment.

 Voices from the SCI-Arc community reflect on the role of architecture as an optimistic act.
 This short film highlights student work from the 2020-2021 academic year in the context of the SCI-Arc building undergoing a process of virtual rewinding.